Qube5/Molkky/src/README.md

 	- OR: python src/segmentation/src/main.py
 	- Set the fixed frame to camera_depth_optical_frame.
 In the right hand side window, check the box labelled Invert z-axis.
 Create an Image display and set its topic to camera/color/image_raw.
 Now create a Pointcloud2 display, and set its topic to /segmented_points (you may not able to do this until after you have started up main.py).
 	- Add an image display and set its topic to /segmented_image

-- python src/planning/src/path_planner.py
-	- python path_planner.py
-	- path planning functionality for Sawyer
-	- class with functions that uses MoveIt to set Sawyer to goal position, add obstacles, set constraints, etc.
-	- publishes obstacles
-	- subscribes to desired x position (topic: "/goal_position") and passes position vector into set_pose function from sawyer_set_pose.py
-	- sawyer_set_pose.py is a script that contains the function set_pose(goal_position) called by the subscriber in path_planner.py
-		- goal_position is a Vector3 message from geometry_msgs with the x_des, y_des, z_des position
-		- the set_pose function establishes orientation constraints for Sawyer so that the pin doesn't fall out of the launcher
-		- the set_pose function calls functions in path_planner.py to set the sawyer arm to the desired x position
-		- the x position is determined by interpolating between two points on the edges of the game board

 - python src/molkky/src/main.py
 	- runs game